 Societal pressure aside, if you do choose to learn a programming language for professional purposes, Python is a great choice.

-By adding your proficiency to your CV, it can become a conversation starter in interviews and may give you the edge, especially in areas where coding is a rare skill.
+Adding your coding proficiency to your CV can become a conversation starter in interviews and may give you the edge, especially in areas where coding is a rare skill.

 6. There are multiple ways to learn